abcouwer-jpl/zsc/README.md

 In violation of advisory MISRA Directive R15.1, gotos have been left in the code, rather than restructure.

---
+## Building

+This code does not by itself compile into an executable of library.
+This code is intended to be compiled along with the code that uses it.

-To build and run gtest test
+To run unit tests (including pulling google test framework and corpus data):

-  ./build.bash test
+`  ./build.bash test`

-To build and run gtest test with coverage
+To build and run unit tests with coverage:

-  ./build.bash coverage
+`  ./build.bash coverage`

-Then open ./build/coverage/index.html
+Then open ./build/coverage/index.html to look at results.

+To run unit tests with valgrind:

+`./build.bash valgrind`

+To clean (remove the build directory):

+`./build.bash clean`

-To use with your own framework, you will need to define your own versions of zsc_conf_global_types.h and zsc_conf_private.h, to do appropriate declarations for your framework.
+To use with your own framework, you will need to define your own versions of `zsc_conf_global_types.h` and `zsc_conf_private.h`, to do appropriate declarations for your framework.

-TODO
+### TODO
 - run more static analyzers, like semmle
 - get close to 100% coverage in testing (currently at 91%)

---
+## Git

 This version was created by pushing zlib 1.2.11 to the JPL internal github, via